 My clinical interests are in the area of Clinical Health Psychology (CHP) and Rehabilitation Psychology (RP).
 I received training in CHP throughout my Ph.D. program and during my pre-doctoral internship at the Southern Arizona VA Health Care System.
 Currently, I see patients at a local medical rehabilitation hospital as a Postdoctoral Fellow.
 Clinically, I have focused much of my work with members of marginalized communities, including racial/ethnic and LGBTQ+ communities.

 - Psychotherapy: Most of the clinical work I do is brief, focuses on psychosocial adjustment to diseases, neurological injury, and/or targets changing specific health behaviors (e.g., smoking, diabetes physical activity).
-Moreover, I have had most of my training in acute medical rehabilitation hospitals, a setting which often includes medical patients who struggle with complex medical/neurological conditions and/or are recovering from an acute clinical event (e.g., stroke, heart attack) or surgery.
+Most of my training has been in acute medical rehabilitation hospitals, a setting which often includes medical patients who struggle with complex medical/neurological conditions and/or are recovering from an acute clinical event (e.g., stroke, heart attack) or surgery.
 In terms of psychotherapeutic approach, I consider myself an integrationist, drawing from cognitive-behavioral therapy, motivational interviewing, as well as acceptance and commitment therapy techniques.

-- Assessments: Often, health/rehabilitation psychologists are consulted on a variety of referral questions in medical centers; this requires familiarity and proficiency with a variety of assessments.
-As a result, I have had experience with health psychology and neuropsychological assessments.
+- Assessments: Often, Health/Rehabilitation Psychologists are consulted on a variety of referral questions in medical centers; this requires familiarity and proficiency with a variety of assessments.
+As such, I have had experience with health psychology and neuropsychological assessments.
 Examples of the former include: psychological evaluations for spinal cord stimulators, readiness for cross-sex hormones for Transgender people, and psychological assessment for solid organ transplants (e.g., liver, heart, lung).
 In terms of the latter, I received training with brief neurocognitive screeners in medical rehabilitation hospitals with patients who have neurodegenerative diseases (e.g., Alzheimer’s Disease, Multiple Sclerosis) and neurological injuries (e.g., traumatic brain injury, stroke), including medical/financial capacity evaluations.
-Lastly, I have experience with full battery neuropsychological assessments and have conducted them in an outpatient basis.
+Lastly, I have experience with conducting full battery neuropsychological evaluations on an outpatient basis.

 - Ph.D., University of North Texas